pfsense/docs/source/backup/autoconfigbackup.rst

 To uniquely identify your firewall, some unique identifier is required when you save or restore a backup configuration.
-ACB uses an SHA256 hash of your firewall’s SSH public key for this purpose.
+ACB uses an SHA256 hash of your firewall's SSH public key for this purpose.

 If your SSH key should change because you needed to re-install pfSense on a clean system, you can restore the backup from your previous system as long as